ahmedesa/laravel-api-tool-kit-docs/ai-skill.md

 php artisan boost:add-skill ahmedesa/laravel-api-tool-kit
 ```

-This installs the skill to `.ai/skills/laravel-api/` — a universal location all supported agents (Claude Code, Cursor, Copilot, Antigravity, Gemini) can read from on demand.
+This installs the skill to `.ai/skills/laravel-api-tool-kit/` — a universal location all supported agents (Claude Code, Cursor, Copilot, Antigravity, Gemini) can read from on demand.

 > [!TIP]
 > In non-interactive environments (Docker/CI), bypass the selection prompt with:
-> `php artisan boost:add-skill ahmedesa/laravel-api-tool-kit --skill=laravel-api`
+> `php artisan boost:add-skill ahmedesa/laravel-api-tool-kit --skill=laravel-api-tool-kit`

 ---